 A single pair of running shoes is estimated to generate 30lbs of carbon throughout its lifecycle – with midsoles making up 30% of these emissions.
 As a sustainability-led company, Envalior enables you to deliver products made from renewable sources.
 You can accelerate the athletic shoe industry’s transition to a circular economy, while meeting customer expectations for quality and performance, when you partner with us.

 Contact us today to learn more about our materials solutions for athletic footwear.

 How Tour de France athletes use DSM materials to improve performance

 Global Business Manager Arnitel®

-Chris Urlings is Global Business Manager of Arnitel® at DSM Engineering Materials.
+Chris Urlings is Global Business Manager of Arnitel® at Envalior.
 Chris holds Master Degrees in International Economics and in Finance & Controlling, obtained at universities in the Netherlands.
 Chris has more than 10 years of experience in financial and commercial roles in materials sciences.
-He has been with DSM since 2008 and has worked at locations in Switzerland, the United States and the Netherlands.
+He has been with Envalior since 2008 and has worked at locations in Switzerland, the United States and the Netherlands.

 Market Development Manager

-Jacy Leong is responsible for New Market and Application Development at DSM Engineering Materials.
+Jacy Leong is responsible for New Market and Application Development at Envalior.
 For more than 10 years, he has been an expert in industrial and footwear design.
 He has experience in innovation, design, R&D, and market development.
-In the last four years he has focused mostly on developing new business for DSM’s Arnitel Thermoplastic Elastomer (TPE).
+In the last four years he has focused mostly on developing new business for Envalior’s Arnitel Thermoplastic Elastomer (TPE).